0x3333/opus/README.md

 `bash <(curl -Ss https://raw.githubusercontent.com/0x3333/opus/master/res/create)`

-It will ask for a project name and which RTOS to use(FreeRTOS or ChibiOS-RT), a folder with the project name will be created.
+It will ask for a project name and which RTOS to use(FreeRTOS or ChibiOS-RT), and a folder with the project name will be created.

-***Note:*** As the ChibiOS and FreeRTOS repos are really big, I'm using git shallow clone to reduce the history to the last 500 revisions.
+***Note:*** As the ChibiOS and FreeRTOS repos are quite big, I'm using git shallow clone to reduce the history to the last 500 revisions.
 You can increase depth using `git fetch --depth=DESIRED_DEPTH` or `git fetch --unshallow` to unshallow the repo.

 ### Folder organization